What are Fairfield’s strengths?

 The majority of our children carry on in the independent sector and move on to one of the Bristol independent senior schools at age 11.
 A few children transfer to the maintained sector and attend their local senior school.
-We have an outstanding record for preparing our Year 6 children for the next stage of their education and have developed excellent relationships with the local and Bristol independent senior schools, achieving over 64 scholarships for Year 7 entry in recent years, for academic excellence, sport, music and performing arts.
+We have an outstanding record for preparing our Year 6 children for the next stage of their education and have developed excellent relationships with the local and Bristol independent senior schools, achieving over 71 scholarships for Year 7 entry in recent years, for academic excellence, sport, music and performing arts.
 We do not recommend that parents try to circumvent the entrance test procedures by moving their child before Year 6; this is most definitely not in the best interests of the child and is unnecessary given our rigorous preparation and consistently successful results.
-Year 6 is a special year for our children, during which they assume their place as leaders of the school, School Captains, Sports Captains, School Council Leaders, Librarians and Prefects.
-They develop and mature in so many ways over the year, a year which culminates in their residential trip and Leavers’ Assembly.
+Year 6 is a special year for our children, during which they assume their place as leaders of the school, School Captains, School Council Leaders, Librarians and House Prefects.
+They develop and mature in so many ways over the year, a year which culminates in their residential trip, Shakespeare production, Leavers' Supper and Leavers’ Assembly.

 What is Family Assembly?

-Family Assembly takes place on Fridays and any parent, grandparent, relative, carer etc is welcome to attend.
+Family Assembly takes place on Fridays and any parent, grandparent, relative, carer etc. is welcome to attend.
 The assembly is usually taken by a class and consists of a mixture of prayer, hymn, public speaking, drama, music and artwork; the theme is often related to the curriculum topics followed by the class.
 Following the class presentation, two children from every other year group throughout the school, including Nursery, are applauded for their achievement that week.
 Finally, birthdays taking place that week are celebrated.
 Each class usually takes at least two assemblies per year.

 Will my child have a lot of homework?